 - complete all of the program requirements as identified in the course outline

 - select an educational institution that offers the training, and a time to attend training:

-- determine requirements for enrolling at the selected institution, and forward completed enrollment form to the selected institution (see Enrollment Instructions)
+- determine requirements for enrolling at the selected institution, and forward completed enrolment form to the selected institution (see Enrolment Instructions)

 - review books and materials required for training